msohailhussain/ruby-sdk/demo/README.md

 * Run following commands to clone optimizely sdk repository and change directory to demo app, if you haven't yet:

-    $ `git@github.com:msohailhussain/ruby-sdk.git`
+    $ `git clone git@github.com:optimizely/ruby-sdk.git`

     $ `cd ruby-sdk`

     $ `cd demo`

+* To install the exact gems and versions that are needed

+    run $ `gem install bundler`

 * To install the dependencies in your Gemfile

     run $ `bundle install`

-* To populate your db with the basic data- e.g visitors and products.

-    run $ `rake db:seed`

 * To startup the Rails server, make sure that you are in the demo directory